surfer190/fixes/api/requesting-an-oauth-token.md

         verify=False
     )

-THe problem is: **It is part of the oauth spec that you use `application/x-www-form-urlencoded` as the content type of your token request**
+The problem is: **It is part of the oauth spec that you use `application/x-www-form-urlencoded` as the content type of your token request**

 Here is a link to a [draft oauth spec](https://tools.ietf.org/id/draft-ietf-oauth-v2-12.xml)